alexanderwlee/alexanderwlee.github.io/index.md

 Since graduating from Amherst, I have had a lovely experience working as a **software engineer** at [Microsoft]({{ links.microsoft }}) in Redmond, WA.

-As for hobbies, I enjoy playing tennis, ice hockey, guitar, and cello.
+As for hobbies, I enjoy playing tennis, ice hockey, guitar, and cello!

 {% include news.html %}